vs-ude/fyr-www/content/language/5_variables.md

 In the above example `ptr2` is a constant, i.e. it will always point to the same location in memory.
 However, the location it is pointing to is marked as mutable.
-Therefore `ptr2` can not be assigned to, but the location it is pointing to can be dereferenced and assigned.
+Therefore `ptr2` cannot be assigned to, but the location it is pointing to can be dereferenced and assigned.